 Technology is changing modern healthcare.
 Entrepreneurial-minded healthcare professionals are applying predictive data and analytical tools to anticipate healthcare needs in a community, ensure care is adequate and necessary, and make statistical predictions about the care that will be required next.
 They are also exposing and correcting inefficiencies in traditional healthcare and making new models based on what works.

 Technology is also gaining bigger roles as decision-making tools within the healthcare industry get a foothold, be it a wearable technology that documents patient experiences or websites that allow patients to access their own lab work.
 There is also the need for integrated data solutions now that so much data is available about patient histories, lab work, hereditary issues, and treatment successes that a systematic solution to support decision-making is practically required.

 Entrepreneurship and healthcare are linked, and the bonds between the two are growing deeper as business practices drive the healthcare industry into a wellness industry.
-In turn, value-oriented payment models reward that focus and technology perpetuates the cycle.
+In turn, value-oriented payment models reward that focus and technology perpetuate the cycle.
 In the end, entrepreneurship is moving healthcare forward, and the industry has to evolve to keep pace.